 Sakpatenti, the National Intellectual Property Center of Georgia, is the body responsible for registering PDOs, and applications for new ones must be made to Sakpatenti.
 Registration of a PDO confers legal protection within Georgia, and Georgia seeks protection by treaty for its PDOs in foreign countries.
 The Sakpatenti website lists the Georgian GIs (here including PDOs) recognised abroad by treaty, and the foreign ones recognised by Georgia.
 Apparently, only the first 18 Georgian PDOs are currently recognised by the EU.
 They are the ones described in this Sakpatenti publication of 2010, and shown on the above map.
 Note that the PDO descriptions in this book are different to the ones referred to in my table, and are quite vague about aspects like mandated grape varieties.

-For the definitive and up-to-date list of Georgian PDOs and GIs, and the registration documents with details about each one, see the State Registry in English or in Georgian.
+For the definitive and up-to-date list of all Georgian PDOs and GIs (not just the wine ones), and the registration documents with details about each one, see the State Registry in English or in Georgian.
 The Georgian documents are the definitive versions, and some of the English translations are dodgy.
 So if in doubt, I would recommend running the Georgian through Google Translate to get a second opinion.
 It is not too difficult if you use the registration numbers, and document section numbers, to help you orient yourself in the Georgian space.

 So far in this mini-series on Georgian PDOs, I have tried to stick to objective facts.
 But next time, I shall conclude my series with opinion.